 Storrs, CT 06269-1152

 - All applicants must submit a personal statement of purpose.
 You should include your reasons for undertaking graduate work, your ultimate plans, and how you happened to select your desired field.
-Details about your preparation, your strengths and weaknesses as a student, any academic honors, scholarships, or fellowships you have received, will all be helpful.
+Details about your preparation, your strengths and weaknesses as a student, and any academic honors, scholarships, or fellowships you have received will be helpful as well.

 Recommended deadline for submitting the completed applications are as follows: